jramkiss/jramkiss.github.io/_posts/2020-01-26-gaussian-processes.md

 ---

-I've found many articles about Gaussian processes that start their explanation by describing stochastic processes, then go on to say that a GP is a distribution over functions, or an infinite dimensional distribution.
-I find it harsh for an introduction.
-In this post I briefly explain GPs in a more approachable manner, and use code to show simulations from Gaussian processes.
+I've found many articles about Gaussian processes that start their explanation by describing stochastic processes, then go on to say that a GP is a distribution over functions, or an infinite dimensional distribution, etc. etc. I find these harsh for an introduction, so in this post I try to explain GPs in a more approachable manner.
+Then I talk about Gaussian process regression and its relationship with Bayesian linear regression, with an example using GPyTorch.

 &nbsp;